zaiyr-sh/sanitizer-arduino-project/README.md

 </p>

 # Description:
 Due to the global pandemic that changed our usual lives, we decided to come up with something that will help protect ourselves and those around us.
 Therefore, our idea was to create a sanitizer.
+How it works?
+We have to bring our hands to the sanitizer.
+The Ultrasonic Distance Sensor which has a sensor for detecting movement will begin to spin the torque thanks to Micro Servo.
+Due to this it will pull the fishing line and the sanitizer will drip.

 # Team:
 1) Timur Kasenov - 3D Design developer